brimdata/zed/docs/language/expressions/expr.md

 An operator is applied to a generator using BinaryExpr with operator `@` (i.e,. this is what appears in the binary expression ast node).
-We could have this in the Z language but we know when a generator is on the left-hand side so we can overload "." and it will look cleaner.
+We could have this in the Zed language but we know when a generator is on the left-hand side so we can overload "." and it will look cleaner.

 With @-notation,